aleksandrclucle/nessus/README.md

 Username: admin

-Reset password by running docker exec -it nessus /opt/nessus/sbin/nessuscli chpasswd
+Reset password by running `docker exec -it nessus /opt/nessus/sbin/nessuscli chpasswd`

-Or open exec in docker, paste "cd /opt/nessus/sbin/" then "./nessuscli chpasswd".
+Or open exec in docker, paste `cd /opt/nessus/sbin/` then `./nessuscli chpasswd"`

 Example output:

-Login to change: admin
+Login to change: `admin`
-New password: Password123!
+New password: `Password123!`
-New password (again): Password123!
+New password (again): `Password123!`
 Password changed for admin
 Now open your browser to https://localhost:8834